agility/agility-content-fetch-js-sdk/README.md

 npm install @agility/content-fetch
 ```

 If necessary, you can also reference a standalone package that can be used in a browser using a traditional **script** tag.
-In this case, the sdk can be accessed using a global variable by name of `aglFetch`:
+In this case, the sdk can be accessed using a global variable by name of `agility`:
 ```html
 <!-- Use a specific version (i.e. 0.1.4) -->
 <script type="text/javascript" src="https://unpkg.com/@agility/content-fetch@0.1.4/dist/agility-content-fetch.browser.js"></script>